Please click through the tabs below to view more about who we are:

 Once a quarter the pastors host an afternoon or evening “Journey” class.
 It is a great time of fellowship, meeting new people, and learning more about our church.
 During the class the pastors talk about what it means to be a Christian, what it means to be a disciple of Christ, and share different ways to connect at CPC.
-In addition, more information about becoming a member at CPC is shared at this class for those who are interested.
+In addition, for those who are seeking membership, more information is shared at this class.
 We encourage anyone who has attended CPC at least three times to consider signing up for the next class.

 Speaking with a Pastor

 Sometimes when finding a new church home, talking to a pastor helps us better understand if this is the best fit for our family.
 Our pastors love to take the time to get to know you better and answer any questions you may have about CPC.
-If you would like to get in touch with either Pastor Fitz or Pastor Matt , please fill out the CONTACT US page, and they will get in touch with you as soon as possible.
+If you would like to get in touch with either Pastor Danie, Pastor Matt, Pastor Scott or Pastor Ted, please fill out the Contact Us page, and they will get in touch with you as soon as possible.

 Becoming a Volunteer